Mexico Field Trips, February and March 1980

 looking at stuff to buy.
 Eventually, we were taken by Paco to the

-house of a friend who has been MAYORDOMO [a prestigious
+house of a friend who has been Mayordomo [a prestigious

 position in the community].
 She also baked a special sweet bread in